 Which Industries Are Most Vulnerable?

-Google’s report found that certain types of businesses are more susceptible to Google My Business fraud than others.
+Google’s report found that certain types of businesses are more susceptible to Google Business Profile fraud than others.
 The most targeted industry?
 Professional contractors like locksmiths and plumbers.

 40% Target Locksmiths, Plumbers, and Contractors

-The report confirmed that about two out of five fake Google My Business listings were impersonating locksmiths, plumbers, electricians, and other contractors.
+The report confirmed that about two out of five fake Google Business Profiles were impersonating locksmiths, plumbers, electricians, and other contractors.
 These are listings for non-existent businesses that use fake zip codes and VoIP phone numbers.

 10% of Fake Listings Belong to Hotels and Restaurants